-Gift-giving becomes a drag when we let expectations control the process.
+Gift-giving becomes a drag when we let expectations add constraints to the process.

 - others expectations